Philadelphia Union: Rivalries

 The Philadelphia Union's primary rivals are the New York Red Bulls and New York City FC.
 These rivalries exist primarily because of geographical proximity and the traditional animosities between the metropolitan areas of Philadelphia and New York City in other professional sports leagues.

-Most Union fans have considered the New York Red Bulls to be a traditional rival due to the team's stadium being the closest in proximity to the Union's, leading to substantial away support from each team's fan bases every time the two sides play.
+Most Union fans consider the New York Red Bulls to be a rival due to the team's stadium being the closest in proximity to the Union's, leading to substantial away support from each team's fan bases every time the two sides play.
 There have been many consequential games played between the two sides, including the Union's first playoff win in team history.
 However, many New York Red Bulls fans do not consider the Union to be one of their main rivals, as NYCFC and D.C.
 United are their main antagonists.

 In recent years, the Philadelphia Union's most meaningful rivalry has been with New York City FC.
-Though early fixtures between the two clubs did spark tensions between the two sets of fans, the rivalry reached a new level after New York City controversially eliminated the Union in the 2021 Eastern Conference Final, after the latter lost 11 players, including 6 starters, due to MLS' COVID-19 protocols.
-In a fixture between the two sides at Subaru Park on June 16, 2022, an altercation occurred during a stoppage in play between New York City players and a member of the Philadelphia Union medical staff who was treating an injured player on the field.
-This resulted in a red card being shown to the trainer Paul Rushing, and expletives can be heard being shouted from the home fans.
-The winning goal of the game was scored by the Union in the 96th minute, leading to an eruption from the crowd, including a smoke bomb being thrown onto the field.
-After the game ended, Union player José "El Brujo" Martínez was photographed showing both middle fingers to the traveling NYCFC supporters.
-This game marks a major development in the rivalry.
+Though early fixtures between the two clubs did spark tensions between the two sets of fans, the rivalry reached a new level after New York City controversially eliminated the Union in the 2021 Eastern Conference Final, after the latter lost 11 players, including six starters, due to MLS's COVID-19 protocols.
 The Union would avenge their 2021 Eastern Conference final loss, defeating NYCFC 3–1 at home to win the 2022 Eastern Conference final, and earn their first ever appearance in an MLS Cup final.
+On October 5, 2025, the Philadelphia Union would beat NYCFC 1-0 at home to clinch the Supporters' Shield for the second time in their history.